jsa2/aadjwt/readme.md

 #### 3. Register app 'NodeClient'
 - Set the 'Redirect URI' to http://localhost:3000/token
 - Ensure that the client is set to **'Public client'**.
-The demo client doesn't pass client_secret, so if you want to test with confidential client you have to use your own client, and 'AllowInternalAPIClient:false'
+The demo doesn't pass client_secret, so if you want to test with confidential client you have to use your own client, and 'AllowInternalAPIClient:false'

 - if the client type is set wrong, you will see the following error: